Mbodin/murder-generator/README.md

 You get a terminal interface similar to the web interface.
 The interface wait for a number input, corresponding to one of the displayed links.
 For instance, if it is displayed `[3]`, then typing `3` then enter would activate this link.
 One can also change the width of the display by typing `0` and entering the new width.
 To exist, emit an end-of-file message to the terminal (which is usually done by simultaneously typing the control and `d` keys).

-Optionnally, one can perform some tests using the following command.
+Optionally, one can perform some tests using the following command.
 ```bash
 esy test
 ```